 Autumn lawn clean-ups are a tedious annual tradition.
-But, while fall is still months away, you can prepare for it as early as now.
 So if you’re looking for a cheap leaf blower that can help you clean up autumn leaves in your backyard and driveway faster and easier, you’ve come to the right place.
-We scoured the internet and gathered all the best cheap leaf blower deals available online — whether it is a gas-powered, cordless battery-operated, or an electric leaf blower you need.
+We scoured the internet and gathered all the best cheap leaf blower deals available online right now — whether it is a gas-powered, cordless battery-operated, or an electric leaf blower you need.
 We’ve also found some of the best electric snowblowers for winter 2020.

 Today’s best cheap leaf blower deals